GrayChristopher/TrashLab_ICP_Engine/README.md

 Each layer can be replaced or scaled independently.

-The goal of the prototype is not to claim that public web data can produce a perfectly enriched national hauler database.
+The goal of the prototype is not to claim that free public web data can produce a perfectly enriched national hauler database.

-It is to demonstrate a reproducible system for turning fragmented vertical data into a traceable, ranked ICP dataset that can be expanded with better sources and enrichment providers over time.
+It is to demonstrate a reproducible system for turning fragmented vertical data into a traceable, ranked ICP dataset — **using the resources available within the exercise's constraints** — and to show a clear path for scaling that system with better data sources and enrichment providers in production.